e-burgos/nx-with-module-federation/README.md

 ### Add libraries to the project

 1. Run `nx g @nx/react:library ui --directory=libs/ui` to generate a library.
 You can use the `--directory` flag to specify.
-   ✔ Which stylesheet format would you like to use? · css ✔ Which runner would you like to use? · none
+   ✔ What unit test runner should be used? · jest
-   ✔ What should be the project name and where should it be generated? · as provider
+   ✔ Which bundler would you like to use to build the library?
+Choose 'none' to skip build setup · none ✔ What should be the project name and where should it be generated? · as provider

 ### Add Remote Storybook to the project